Attractions closed and events canceled amid coronavirus outbreak - Local News 8

 Museums around China have been forced to temporarily close their doors due to the outbreak.
 In response, China’s National Cultural Heritage Administration (NCHA) has asked them to stay active on social media and offer their services digitally.
 These include Beijing’s Palace Museum in the Forbidden City, which has been closed since January 25.

-Several museums in Japan have temporarily shuttered amid the virus outbreak.
-The Mori Art Museum, National Museum of Modern Art and the Kyoto National Museum are among the closures, reports ARTnews.

-In South Korea, the National Museum of Korea and the National Museum of Modern and Contemporary Art are among the country’s national institutions closed until further notice.
+The National Museum of Korea and the National Museum of Modern and Contemporary Art in South Korea are among the country’s national institutions closed until further notice.

+In Berlin, Germany, state theaters, operas and concert halls will be closed from March 11 until April, 19, Berlin’s culture senator Klaus Lederer said in a online statement.
+Private large theaters are advised to follow suit, he says.

 Events

-Following suit, in accordance with the French government’s order that all public gatherings of more than 5,000 people be canceled, Paris announced cancellation of its annual winter half marathon.
-The 40,000-plus running event was supposed to take place on the city’s streets on March 1.
+Following suit, in accordance with the French government’s order that all public gatherings of more than 5,000 people be canceled, Paris canceled its March 1 half marathon.

 Rome’s marathon, scheduled for March 29, has been canceled due to coronavirus concerns.

-Several major cherry blossom festivals have also been canceled, including Tokyo’s Nakameguro Cherry Blossom Festival.

-The Thailand Grand Prix announced its postponement, and there’s speculation that the Vietnam Grand Prix will not go on as scheduled on April 5.

-Plus several official Songkran (Thai New Year) festivals, due to take place in mid-April, have been canceled.
-The monthly full-moon parties that take place on Thailand’s Kohh Phangan island have also been canceled until further notice.
+In Thailand, several official Songkran (Thai New Year) festivals, due to take place in mid-April, have been canceled.
+The monthly full-moon parties that take place on Thailand’s Koh Phangan island have also been canceled until further notice.

+No cultural corner is immune to the outbreak.
+The rock group Pearl Jam has canceled the North American leg of its Gigaton tour due to concern over the spread of the novel coronavirus, and the Coachella and Stagecoach music festivals have been postponed until October.

 As to whether you should cancel or keep any upcoming travel plans, it’s a personal calculation for each traveler.